Everything you need to know about day one of the Birmingham 2022 Commonwealth Games

-There’s plenty to look forward to throught the day in Birmingham, with plenty of medals to be handed out and a few Scottish hopes to look out for.
+There’s plenty to look forward to throughout the day in Birmingham, with plenty of medals to be handed out and a few Scottish hopes to look out for.

 Here’s everything you need to know, and how to watch it on television if you aren’t lucky enough to be there in person.